paulchauvet/knowbe4_reporting/README.md

 chase down people who are doing training.
 As often is the case, not having enough time in the long-term but having some time in the short-term drives automation.

+It started with just reporting, then moved into updating an Active Directory group to have all users who are 'past due' on their training (as per the due date on any specified training assignments).

 The actual KnowBe4 API documentation is available from:
  * [https://developer.knowbe4.com/reporting/](https://developer.knowbe4.com/reporting/)

 Note: I am someone who programs, I don't consider myself a programmer.
-I'm certain this can be done better/cleaner, but it met the needs I had:
+I'm certain this can be done better/cleaner, but it met the needs I had.
-  - reporting on training compliance/non-compliance
-  - reporting on phishing simulations
-  - getting reports of non-compliance to division heads at our college as the automated emails about training to the user and their supervisors are often not sufficient to ensure compliance.

 If you aren't a KnowBe4 customer - I'd highly recommend them.
 Their training is engaging, their phishing simulation tools are great, their support team